sparkflows/sparkflows-docs/docs/user-guide/user-guide/datasets/creating-datasets.rst

 Below are the details of the fields in the ``Create Dataset`` page:

-- **NAME**: Name of the New Dataset we are creating.
+- **NAME**: Name of the new dataset we are creating.
 - **DESCRIPTION**: Description of the new dataset.
 - **CATEGORY**: Category of the new dataset.
 - **PATH**: It defines the location of the file or directory containing the data files for the dataset.
 It can either point to a single file, or to a directory containing a set of files.
 All the files have to have the same schema.
 - **DELIMITER**: Delimiter field is also used for CSV/TSV files.
 It indicates the delimiter to be used between the fields in the data.
 - **HAS HEADER ROW**: This is used for CSV/TSV files.
 It indicates whether the dataset has a header row specifying the name of the columns or not.
-- **DROP SPECIAL CHARACTER IN COLUMN NAME**: Drop Special Character In Column Name if any.
+- **DROP SPECIAL CHARACTER IN COLUMN NAME**: Drop special character in Column Name, if any.
-- **MODE**: Mode for dealing with Corrupt records during parsing.
+- **MODE**: Mode for dealing with corrupt records during parsing.